 - Irish Setter – Irelands’ national breed, area great for families with a back garden or more.
 Do remember that while they are large dogs, their life spans tends to be less of similar sized dogs.
 Average life span for an Irish setter is about 11-12 years.

 - Poodle – Here we mean the standard poodle, not the miniature or toy breeds.
 These dogs are very intelligent, don’t require so much so much clean up as they don’t shed.

 - Labrador Retriever – Very smart, and very protective.
 These dogs are quite gentle and playful.

 - Golden Retriever – These are very patient dogs, and great for families with small children.
 Do note that their average lifespan is around 10 years.

 - Mutts / Mongrels / Cross breeds – What ever you call them , here you can get the best from 2 or more breeds.
 Take a visit to the local dogs home, shelter or rescue and see what dogs they have on offer.
 Generally these dogs are free, or you have to make a smaller donation to the charity.

 How much does a dog cost to keep ?

-One final note is to remember that dogs do indeed cost.
+One final note is to remember that dogs do indeed cost money.
+So how much does it cost to keep a dog?
 Larger dogs can eat 2 tins of food a day, and this incremental cost ends up at being around €500 / year on dog food alone.
 Expect to spend a bit more on vets, toys, bedding and special food in the first year of your dogs life.
-But remember that over 14 years (average age for a mid sized dog) you will probably end up spending about €4,000 – €6,000 on your dog.
+But remember that over 14 years (average age for a mid-sized dog) you will probably end up spending about €4,000 – €6,000 on your dog.